 reflects the electronic status quo of the late 1980s.

-It is obvious that using the Mil-HDBK-217F notice 2 in its original
+that using the Mil-HDBK-217F notice 2 in its original

 manner would yield results that don't have any reasonable relationship